Queen Silvia in Germany

 On Friday March 16th, the Queen was in Bottorp, where she opened a centre to be used as a meeting place for people suffering from the first stages of dementia.
 The centre has been funded by the Malteser International group, and utilises the philosophy of the Silviahemmet (Silvia Home), which aims to provide support for dementia sufferers to allow them to be able to control their own lives.

 The Queen, who founded the Silviahemmet in 1996 after witnessing her mother’s own struggle with dementia, said that she was “pleased and proud” to be able to open the first meeting place for dementia sufferers run by Malteser.
 Inside the centre, the Queen spoke with some of the first people to take advantage of the facility.

 The following day, Queen Silvia attended the Steiger Awards at the Bochum Centennial Hall.
 She was presented with the Steiger Award in the charity division for her work to reduce the exploitation of children worldwide, which she highlighted in her speech: “250 million children must work every day.
 One percent of them, 2.5 million, below ground,” in reference to the Steiger Awards’ values, traditionally represented by miners – responsibility, honesty, openness and hard work.

-Tagged Awards, Children, Germany, Health, President Köhler, Queen Silvia, Silviahemmet, Working Visit.
+Tagged Awards, Children, Germany, Health, President Köhler of Germany, Queen Silvia of Sweden, Silviahemmet, Working Visit.